Surface Transportation Board (Board).

 The Board, created in 1996 to take over many of the functions previously performed by the Interstate Commerce Commission, exercises broad authority over transportation by rail carriers, including regulation of railroad rates and service (49 U.S.C.
 10701-47, 11101-24), as well as the construction, acquisition, operation, and abandonment of rail lines (49 U.S.C.
 10901-07) and railroad line sales, consolidations, mergers, and common control arrangements (49 U.S.C.
 10902, 11323-27).

 RSTAC was established upon the enactment of the ICC Termination Act of 1995 (ICCTA), on December 29, 1995, to advise the Board's Chairman; the Secretary of Transportation; the Committee on Commerce, Science, and Transportation of the Senate; and the Committee on Transportation and Infrastructure of the House of Representatives with respect to rail transportation policy issues RSTAC considers significant.
 RSTAC focuses on issues of importance to small shippers and small railroads, including car supply, rates, competition, and procedures for addressing claims.
 ICCTA directs RSTAC to develop private-sector mechanisms to prevent, or identify and address, obstacles to the most effective and efficient transportation system practicable.
 The Secretary of Transportation and the members of the Board cooperate with RSTAC in providing research, technical, and other reasonable support.
 RSTAC also prepares an annual report concerning its activities and recommendations on whatever regulatory or legislative relief it considers appropriate.
-RSTAC is not subject to the Federal Advisory Committee Act.
+RSTAC is not Start Printed Page 25655subject to the Federal Advisory Committee Act.

 RSTAC currently consists of 19 members.
 Of this number, 15 members are appointed by the Chairman of the Board, and the remaining four members are comprised of the Secretary of Transportation and the Members of the Board, who serve as ex officio, nonvoting members.